Dev7z/Dev7z/README.md

-I will make this more professional in the soon, same for www.dev7z.net.
+I will make this more professional in the soon™, same for www.dev7z.net.

 <!---
 Dev7z/Dev7z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.